 Washington hospital ratings for cardiac surgery in 2018.
 Compare over 30 hospitals in WA on PCI – percutaneous coronary interventions (reopening clogged arteries), and cardiovascular surgery outcomes.
 Shows volume of PCI, CABG and Valve surgeries, and how hospitals did on the patient survival measures (mortality).
 Other than learning the number of cases, the site is difficult for consumers to easily understand.
 Best if you raise your questions to your medical professionals.
 Site by COAP – Clinical Outcomes Assessment Program, from the non-profit Foundation for Healthcare Quality, 2019

-Two-page Cardiac Data Registry table showing number of open heart surgeries at each New Jersey hospital in 2017 and 2018.
+Two-page Cardiac Data Registry table shows the number of open heart surgeries at each New Jersey hospital in 2018 and 2019.
 Scroll to Data Charts.
-Open heart surgery, diagnostic cardiac catheterization cases, PCI, total volume was over 105,000 cases in 2017.
-Morristown Memorial Hospital had the largest number of cardiac cases in the state in 2017.
+Open heart surgery, diagnostic cardiac catheterization cases, PCI, total volume was nearly 106,000 cases in 2018.
+Morristown Memorial Hospital had the largest number of cardiac cases (over 10,000) in the state in 2018.
 NJ Dept. of Health

 Additional cardiovascular reports on outcomes by the Dept of Health can be accessed here